Islamic Golden Age: Trigonometry

-where a, b, and c are the lengths of the sides of a triangle, and A, B, and C are the opposite angles (see figure).

 Statistics

-The earliest use of statistical inference was given by Al-Kindi (c.
+The earliest use of statistical inference was given by the Arab mathematician Al-Kindi (c.
 801–873, also known as "Alkindus" in Europe), in Risalah fi Istikhraj al-Mu'amma (A Manuscript on Deciphering Cryptographic Messages) which contains the first description of the method of frequency analysis.

 Natural sciences

 Scientific method

 Ibn al-Haytham (Alhazen) was a significant figure in the history of scientific method, particularly in his approach to experimentation, and has been described as the "world's first true scientist".

 Avicenna made rules for testing the effectiveness of drugs, including that the effect produced by the experimental drug should be seen constantly or after many repetitions, to be counted.
 The physician Rhazes was an early proponent of experimental medicine and recommended using control for clinical research.
 He said: "If you want to study the effect of bloodletting on a condition, divide the patients into two groups, perform bloodletting only on one group, watch both, and compare the results."